klavinslab/aquaverse/docs/protocol_developer/tutorial_protocol.md

 2. Allow the spots on the plate to dry
 3. Streak-out the spotted plate with the pipette

-Eventually, we will want to add even more detail about how to do each of these steps, but for now we can add these to `Streak the plate` show block:
+Eventually, we will want to add even more detail about how to do each of these steps, but for now we can add these to the `Streak the plate` show block:

 ```ruby
 # A simple Aquarium protocol for streaking a plate from an e. coli